serverless-components/graphql/README.md

 The GraphQL component is a zero configuration component, meaning that it'll work out of the box with no configuration and sane defaults.
 With that said, there are still a lot of optional configuration that you can specify.

 Here's a very minimal configuration to get you started.
-Most of these property are optional
+Most of these properties are optional, but if you use them, remember to substitute with your own value if required (ie. the `org` property)

 ```yml
 component: graphql               # (required) name of the component.
 In that case, it's graphql.